 Within it, players took control of a customized male or female character.
 While taking place within the Star Wars universe, its events are thousands of years before the Galactic Empire’s formation in order to stop Malak, an evil Sith Lord, from invoking war against the Galactic Republic.
 Because of its timeline, players were given free reign to make choices that would influence the game’s direction, following either light or dark sides of the force.

-This is everything we know so far about Star Wars: Knights of the Old Republic, one of the PlayStation Showcase’s most exciting announcements.
+The future of the project remains unclear, but for now, here is everything we know so far about Star Wars: Knights of the Old Republic, one of the PlayStation's most eagerly anticipated upcoming games.

 Star Wars Knights of the Old Republic Remake Release Date